MatthewBonanni/Mallard/README.md

-# FV-Solver
+# Mallard
-Finite volume solver
+Mallard is a finite volume solver.